julionm/quick-notes-cli/README.md

   - [ ] Write the `help` command text
   - [ ] Fix the `remove` command to receive numbers greater than 9

+- Issues
+  - [ ] Change the creation path for the file

 - Optimizations & Improvements
   - [ ] Create an abstraction to use the file better
   - [x] Remove all warnings from the compiler